 Later, Carnevale developed sites for other installments in the franchise, including "San Andreas" and "Vice City" while continuing to work with local clients.
 The websites provide an overview of the world players can explore.
 Each game also refers players to websites Carnevale designed for fake products and businesses that inhabit the GTA world.

 Since 2010, Rockstar Games has stopped using Adobe Flash for their promotional websites, but continues working closely with Carnevale ID on current titles.

 A project created and owned by eduazy.
 Source code is considered the intellectual property of the creator.
 Distribution or use of any of the contents of this project is prohibited without his approval.

 All images, sounds and other assets used in the original Flash websites belong to Rockstar Games.

 Adobe Flash was a technology designed for mice, so it's not recommended to visit these websites using a touchscreen.
 However, a mobile version is available on landscape mode, holding your finger over an element will simulate a hover effect.
 You can also connect a mouse to your phone through USB OTG.

 It is strongly advised to use a desktop or laptop with a mouse for the best experience.

-Make sure your web browser allows audio to autoplay in these websites for the most accurate experience.
+Make sure your web browser allows audio and video to autoplay in these websites for the most accurate experience.